fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

 ## Time Axis

 The `xAxis` object is used to configure components of Time Axis.
-You can create the `xAxis` object under `dataSource` object.
+You can create the `xAxis` object under `dataSource`.

 **Syntax:**